ddc-fullstack-cohort-31/react-spinup/README.md

 # React SpinUp.
 This is an example React project.
-The instructions below will walk you through adding React to an existing PWP project.
+The instructions below will walk you through adding React to an existing project.
 ## Prerequisites.
 * `node`, `npm`, and `create-react-app` are installed.
 ## Adding React To an Existing Project.